It’s time to present the results of the CNCCookbook 2023 CAD Survey!

-There were not quite 500 responses to our question about production CAD packages–up from about 300 last year.
+There were not quite 400 responses to our question about production CAD packages.
 Thank you all very much for participating!

 Overall: Market Share of Packages Used in Production

-In all, 46 packages were represented as being used in production by our respondents, up from 39 last year.
+In all, 44 packages were represented as being used in production by our respondents, down from 46 last year.
 Here’s what the overall share looks like without any attempt at segmentation.
-Let’s start with the Top packages, which comprise 91% of the market (up from 90% last year and 82% in 2018):
+Let’s start with the Top packages, which comprise 89.7% of the market (down from 91% last year):

 Overall: Mind Share of Packages Tried

 If Market Share represents packages in production, packages tried is closer to being “Mind Share.”
 If you’ve tried a package, you’re aware of it so it has some mind share.
 We can also learn from the ratio of production market share to “tried it” market share.
 A package that has been tried by many and adopted by few is obviously different than a package where the majority who try it adopt it.

 The average respondent tries about 3 or 4 packages before settling on one.
 If you’re trying to decide on a package, be sure to try several.